Alharbi-Bandar/Project_Demo/README.md

 Problem statement:

+How can parents prevent their children from leaving the house without their notices?

 What is Baby Care Security System:
 Baby care system is a system that helps preventing childerns from leaving home without parents noticing.
 The idea is to install the system into a device and place that device on top of the house door.
 When the device is activated, whenever the house door is opened parents will be notified through a sound alarm or a text to their mobile devices.
 This can help parents protect their childrens from leaving home without their notice.